TomasAAM/portfolio/README.md

 - **Key Contributions**:
   - Implemented machine learning techniques to predict potential surgical patients.
   - Utilized BigQuery for data extraction and transformation, preparing the dataset for model training.
-  - Designed an intervention strategy to improve patient outcomes by reducing the likelihood of missed surgeries.

 ---

 ### **Intern** - Caja Roja